-The Research Society for Victorian Periodicals (RSVP) is pleased to announce the Gale Dissertation Research Fellowship, made possible by the generosity of publisher Gale, part of Cengage Learning, in support of dissertation research that makes substantial use of full-text digitized collections of 19th-century British magazines and newspapers.
+The Gale Dissertation Research Fellowship is made possible by the generosity of publisher Gale, part of Cengage Learning, in support of dissertation research that makes substantial use of full-text digitized collections of 19th-century British magazines and newspapers.
 A prize of $1500 will be awarded, together with one year’s passworded subscription to selected digital collections from Gale, including 19th Century UK Periodicals and 19th Century British Library Newspapers.

-This year’s winner: RSVP is delighted to announce that the 2018 Gale Dissertation Research Fellowship has been awarded to Ruth Byrne, a PhD Candidate in the Department of History at Lancaster University, for a dissertation project entitled “Attitudes to Immigrants in the Nineteenth Century: Using Very Large Historical Corpora for Socio-Historical Research.”
+RSVP is delighted to announce that the 2018 Gale Dissertation Research Fellowship has been awarded to Ruth Byrne, a PhD Candidate in the Department of History at Lancaster University, for a dissertation project entitled, “Attitudes to Immigrants in the Nineteenth Century: Using Very Large Historical Corpora for Socio-Historical Research.”

 Previous winners of the Gale Dissertation Fellowship are: